rnestler/rnestler.github.io/content/articles/2022/2022-12-19_rust_kernel_module.md

 ## A first start

-Since I just want to play around I decided to build an out-of-tree Rust module.
+Since I just want to play around, I decided to build an out-of-tree Rust module.
-Luckily there is an example module available for that already:
+Luckily, there is an example module available for that already:
 <https://github.com/Rust-for-Linux/rust-out-of-tree-module>.

 So I went ahead, cloned the repo and tried to just execute make: